 By holding down <shift> while moving a window, I can easily snap the windows to one or multiple zones.
-I have also configured this to override Windows snap.
-This way I can use the windowskey+ arrows to move windows between the zones by use of the keyboard.
+I have also configured this to override Windows Snap.
+This way, I can use the windows key + arrows to move windows between the zones by using the keyboard.

-.
-This is a helper application to share only a region of a screen in video conference apps that only support full screen or single windows.
-This tool simply mirrors the content of a screen region into a hidden window which then will be shared in Teams as an application!
+I found my solution in a third-party solution named Region to Share.
+This is a helper application to share only a region of a screen in video conference apps that only support full-screen or single windows.
+This tool simply mirrors the content of a screen region into a hidden window, which will then be shared in Teams as an application!

-When starting Region to Share, I can simply snap it to my FancyZone number 3 covering an area of 1920×1080 in the middle upper part of my screen (close to the built-in webcamera).
+When starting Region to Share, I can simply snap it to my FancyZone number 3, covering an area of 1920×1080 in the middle upper part of my screen (close to the built-in web camera).

-During Teams meetings, I can share the “Region to Share” application into the meeting and have all my other applications supporting me in the meeting snaped to appropriate zones around my screen.
+During Teams meetings, I can share the “Region to Share” application and have all my other applications supporting me in the meeting snaped to appropriate zones around my screen.